smartdevicelink/sdl_hmi_integration_guidelines/docs/RC/GetInteriorVehicleData/index.md

 !!!
 NOTE

 If during resumption HMI responds with error to GetInteriorVehicleData request or responds with SUCCESS to GetInteriorVehicleData but with parameter isSubscribed=false, SDL reverts already subscribed data and fails resumption for related application(s), removing information about this subscription.
-In the case after reverting the subscription, there is no application subscribed to a certain module type, SDL sends GetInteriorVehicleData (subscribe=false) to HMI and clears cache for this module type.
+After reverting the subscription, if there is no application subscribed to a certain module type, SDL sends GetInteriorVehicleData (subscribe=false) to the HMI and clears the cache for this module type.

 !!!